Sabina Nessa: Man jailed for murdering London teacher

 He then strangled her, removed some of her clothes and tried to hide her body.

-Selamaj, a garage worker from Eastbourne in East Sussex, travelled to London intending to assault a random woman after he was spurned by his estranged wife, the Old Bailey heard.
+Selamaj, a garage worker from Eastbourne in East Sussex, travelled to London on 17 September intending to assault a random woman after he was spurned by his estranged wife, the Old Bailey heard.

 Ms Nessa, who taught a year one class at Rushey Green Primary School in Catford, was found nearly 24 hours later near a community centre in the park.